 Take a day to explore the “American Galapagos,” otherwise known as Channel Islands National Park.

-You’ll find beauty at these seven places in Ventura County along California’s undiscovered coast, the launching spot for Channel Islands National Park.
+You’ll find beauty at these eight places in Ventura County along California’s undiscovered coast, the launching spot for Channel Islands National Park.

 Seaside Escapes in Santa Barbara